olivermdelgado/olivermdelgado.github.io/README.md

 * An API that tracks 'login' attempts and flags a login as 'suspicious' based on IP geolocation, duration lengths between subsequent logins, etc.
 * **Technologies used:** Go, Docker, SQL

-### Pandora:Spotify 'Liked Songs' Synchronization
-* A script to migrate 'liked' songs from Pandora to a given Spotify playlist.
-* **Technologies used:** Python, Pandora API, Spotify API

-### Mattermost custom emoji upload bot
-* A script to bulk add custom emojis to your Slack/Mattermost organization.
-* **Technologies used:** Go, Mattermost API

 * * *

 ## Skills